-The XMEGA A4 devices provide the following features: In-System Programmable Flash with Read-While-Write capabilities, Internal EEPROM and SRAM, four-channel DMA Controller, eight-channel Event System, Programmable Multi-level Interrupt Controller, 34 general purpose I/O lines, 16-bit Real Time Counter (RTC), five flexible 16-bit Timer/Counters with compare modes and PWM, five USARTs, two Two Wire Serial Interfaces (TWIs), two Serial Peripheral Interfaces (SPIs), AES and DES crypto engine, one Twelve-channel, 12-bit ADC with optional differential input with programmable gain, one Two-channel 12-bit DAC, two analog comparators with window mode, programmable Watchdog Timer with separate Internal Oscillator, accurate internal oscillators with PLL and prescaler and programmable Brown-Out Detection.
+The XMEGA A3 devices provide the following features: In-System Programmable Flash with Read-While-Write capabilities, Internal EEPROM and SRAM, four-channel DMA Controller, eight-channel Event System, Programmable Multi-level Interrupt Controller, 50 general purpose I/O lines, 16-bit Real Time Counter (RTC), seven flexible 16-bit Timer/Counters with compare modes and PWM, seven USARTs, two Two Wire Serial Interfaces (TWIs), three Serial Peripheral Interfaces (SPIs), AES and DES crypto engine, two 8-channel 12-bit ADCs with optional differential input with programmable gain, one 2-channel 12-bit DACs, four analog comparators with window mode, programmable Watchdog Timer with separate Internal Oscillator, accurate internal oscillators with PLL and prescaler and programmable Brown-Out Detection.

 The Program and Debug Interface (PDI), a fast 2-pin interface for programming and debugging, is available.
+The devices also have an IEEE std.
+1149.1 compliant JTAG test interface, and this can also be used for On-chip Debug and programming.

-The XMEGA A4 devices have five software selectable power saving modes.
+The XMEGA A3 devices have five software selectable power saving modes.
 The Idle mode stops the CPU while allowing the SRAM, DMA Controller, Event System, Interrupt Controller and all peripherals to continue functioning.
 The Power-down mode saves the SRAM and register contents but stops the oscillators, disabling all other functions until the next TWI or pin-change interrupt, or Reset.
 In Power-save mode, the asynchronous Real Time Counter continues to run, allowing the application to maintain a timer base while the rest of the device is sleeping.
 In Standby mode, the Crystal/Resonator Oscillator is kept running while the rest of the device is sleeping.
 This allows very fast start-up from external crystal combined with low power consumption.
 In Extended Standby mode, both the main Oscillator and the Asynchronous Timer continue to run.
-To further reduce power consumption, the peripheral clock to each individual peripheral can optionally be stopped in Active mode and in Idle sleep mode.
+To further reduce power consumption, the peripheral clock for each individual peripheral can optionally be stopped in Active mode and Idle sleep mode.

 The device is manufactured using Atmel's high-density nonvolatile memory technology.
-The program Flash memory can be reprogrammed in-system through the PDI.
+The program Flash memory can be reprogrammed in-system through the PDI or JTAG.
 A Bootloader running in the device can use any interface to download the application program to the Flash memory.
 The Bootloader software in the Boot Flash section will continue to run while the Application Flash section is updated, providing true Read-While-Write operation.
-By combining an 8/16-bit RISC CPU with In-System Self-Programmable Flash, the Atmel XMEGA A4 is a powerful microcontroller family that provides a highly flexible and cost effective solution for many embedded applications.
+By combining an 8/16-bit RISC CPU with In-System Self-Programmable Flash, the Atmel XMEGA A3 is a powerful microcontroller family that provides a highly flexible and cost effective solution for many embedded applications.

-The XMEGA A4 devices are supported with a full suite of program and system development tools including: C compilers, macro assemblers, program debugger/simulators, programmers, and evaluation kits.
+The XMEGA A3 devices are supported with a full suite of program and system development tools including: C compilers, macro assemblers, program debugger/simulators, programmers, and evaluation kits.